JamieMason/shrinkpack/README.md

 > Remove npm registry as a <abbr title="Single Point Of Failure">SPOF</abbr>, check-in your dependencies as tarballs.

-Shrinkpack compliments the [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) command by maintaining a `node_shrinkwrap` directory which can be checked into source control.
-This directory contains a tarball for every dependency in your project, including nested dependencies.
+Shrinkpack compliments the [npm shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) command by maintaining a `node_shrinkwrap` directory in your project, which can be ignored in your editor and checked into source control.

+The directory contains the exact same tarballs npm install downloads from [https://registry.npmjs.org](https://registry.npmjs.org) and the rest of the npm install process is exactly the same.
+The only difference is that no network activity is necessary when installing and building your project.

 ## Installation

 ```
-npm install -g shrinkpack
+npm install --save-dev shrinkpack
 ```

-## Status
+## Usage

-This is a new project which in it's current form is a working proof of concept.
+Whenever the contents of your package.json change, run `npm shrinkwrap` to generate a new dependency graph, then run `shrinkpack` to update the contents of the `node_shrinkwrap` directory.

 ## Feedback